-My dad’s frantic phone calls had become more and more frequent over the past year.
+My dad’s frantic phone calls had become more and more frequent over the last 12 months.

 The progression of Mom’s Alzheimer’s disease over the last eight years had been pretty much textbook.
 On one trip home, I found that she had lost her dentures somewhere in the house.
 When I returned only three months later, she appeared dirty and unkempt.

 I was heartbroken and upset that my dad seemed oblivious to Mom’s awful physical condition.
-He said she refused to put on clean clothes or bathe, and he didn’t want to argue with her.
+He said she refused to bathe and change clothes, and he didn’t want to argue with her.
 I got her cleaned up and called their doctor to fill him in.
 He ordered a certified nursing assistant (CNA) to come to their home once a week to monitor the situation and help bathe Mom.